 How to travel from Guwahati airport to Kamakhya Temple.

-The best way to travel from Lokpriya Gopinath Guwahati airport to Kamakhya temple is by taking an Ola or a Uber.
+The best way to travel from Lokpriya Gopinath Guwahati airport to Kamakhya temple is by taking an Ola or an Uber.
 Though it is possible to take a bus as well, it is too much of a hassle.
 Having said that, I suggest you take an Uber or Ola cab directly from the airport premises.

 I also took a cab from Guwahati airport to Kamakhya temple and it took me less than 50 minutes to get there.
-And this was during the peak hours of traffic on a Monday morning.
+This was during the peak hours of traffic on a Monday morning.
 The cab cost me around 500 Rupees, including all taxes and tolls.
 You can also do a carpool and save more money.

 The distance from Guwahati airport to Kamakhya temple is less than 20 km.